Azathothas/Stars/README.md

 ## Batchfile

-- [Atlas-OS/Atlas](https://github.com/Atlas-OS/Atlas) – 🚀 An open and lightweight modification to Windows, designed to optimize performance, privacy and usability.
 - [K3V1991/ADB-and-FastbootPlusPlus](https://github.com/K3V1991/ADB-and-FastbootPlusPlus) – A small Application for Windows that allows you to install the latest Version of ADB and Fastboot Files on the Computer without installing the entire Android SDK Package + Toolkit & Commands
 - [TheBobPony/MSEdgeTweaker](https://github.com/TheBobPony/MSEdgeTweaker) – Easily configure Microsoft Edge, the way you want it!
 - [WindowsAddict/IDM-Activation-Script](https://github.com/WindowsAddict/IDM-Activation-Script) – An open source tool to activate and reset trial of Internet Download Manager